 Barbara Donegan is a welfare rights worker at CPAG in Scotland and an author of the Welfare Benefits and Tax Credits Handbook.

 Moira Escreet is a welfare rights worker at CPAG in Scotland, working on the Disabled Children and Families project.
 She worked in frontline advice services from 1993 until 2021, mostly in social housing, so has first hand experience of many benefit changes over that time.

 Alison Gillies is a welfare rights worker at CPAG in Scotland.
 She is author of CPAG’s Children’s Handbook Scotland.
 She has worked in welfare rights since 1985.

-Henri Krishna is a welfare rights worker with CPAG in Scotland’s Advising Black and Minority Ethnic Communities project.
-He is an author of the Welfare Benefits and Tax Credits Handbook and has worked in the advice and support sector in various capacities for over 20 years.
+Henri Krishna is a welfare rights worker with CPAG in Scotland’s Advising Black, Asian and Minority Ethnic Communities project.
+He is an author of the Welfare Benefits and Tax Credits Handbook and the Benefits for Migrants Handbook, and has worked in the advice and support sector in various capacities for over 25 years.